 Dr. AMC's trauma-informed efforts are global as she works in Angola, Africa at their family clinic Centro Medico Bom Samaritano and is the co-founder of The Capuia Foundation.
 Additionally she is partnering with EPIONE in Scotland for global trauma-informed change.

-She is the sole author of Training For Change: Transforming Systems to be Trauma-Informed, Culturally Responsive, and Neuroscientifically Focused (2019).
+She is the sole author of The Trauma of Racism: Exploring the Systems and People Fear Built (2021) and Training For Change: Transforming Systems to be Trauma-Informed, Culturally Responsive, and Neuroscientifically Focused (2019).
 She has also contributed to local and national news.

 She lives in Cambridge, Massachusetts with her husband and children.